-Passive ETF Flows to Japanese Stocks - BoJ vs non-BoJ purchases
+Passive ETF flows to Japanese stocks - BOJ versus non-BOJ purchases

-EXHIBIT 1b
+Exhibit 1b

-Cumulative Flows to Japanese Stocks - BoJ vs non-BoJ purchases As the BoJ became more critical in terms of flows for Japanese stocks, its purchases started to create discrepancies in terms of BoJ ownership at the stock level.
-Our analysis in this paper focuses on these discrepancies and suggests, through the development a simple investment factor based on BoJ purchases, and how to profit from them.
-We show that utilizing the factor offers a robust way of exploiting BoJ purchases at the individual stock level.
-We also show this performance is not dependent on the benchmark selection or trading type and persists even when well-known factors are considered.
+Cumulative flows to Japanese stocks - BOJ versus non-BOJ purchases

+As the BOJ became more critical in terms of flows for Japanese stocks, its purchases started to create discrepancies in terms of the BOJ's ownership at stock level.
+Our analysis in this paper focuses on these discrepancies and suggests, through the development, a simple investment factor based on the BOJ's purchases and how to profit from them.
+We show that utilizing the factor offers a robust way of exploiting the BOJ's purchases at the individual stock level.
+We also show that this performance is not dependent on the benchmark selection or trading type, and persists even when well-known factors are considered.

 Theory...